kennyphan02/Coding-Notes/Career fair.md

 	- Questions:
 		- I took a look at the 2024 it intern job posting on your website As someone who has experience in java and kotlin, How would my skills be relevant to the job?
 		- How is the interview process? is there a technical interview?
+		- What are some current projects that trane technologies is making that is contributing to improving sustanability?
 - Schaeffler -wednesday